armbrustlab/marferret/README.md

 [Case Study 2](https://github.com/armbrustlab/marferret/blob/main/docs/Case_study_2.md)
 This Case Study provides an example on how to estimate the completeness of environmental transcriptome bins with taxonomic annotation (Case Study 1) and functional annotation with [Pfam 34.0](https://interpro-documentation.readthedocs.io/en/latest/databases.html#pfam) (now included as a part of the InterPro consortium).
 The example shown here uses 'species-level' annotations (or lower) for enhanced taxonomic specificity.
 In summary, the taxonomic and functional annotations are aggregated together and the percentage of lineage-specific core transcribed genes (CTGs) is determined for each species-level environmental taxon bin.

-## Part C: Future MarFERReT releases
+## Part D: Future MarFERReT releases

-MarFERReT was designed to be updated as new microbial eukaryote functional reference sequences are publicly released, with releases identified either through literature reviews, the [JGI Genomes On Line Database](https://gold.jgi.doe.gov/) (GOLD) or through user nominations via the ‘Issues’ request function on this github repo ([link](https://github.com/armbrustlab/marferret/issues)).
+MarFERReT was designed to be updated as new microbial eukaryote functional reference sequences are publicly released, with releases identified either through literature reviews, updates to public repositories, or through user nominations.
+Suggestions for new additions or changes to MarFERReT in future versions can be submitted via the [‘Issues’ request function](https://github.com/armbrustlab/marferret/issues) on this repository.
+When submitting an organism request for future MarFERReT versions, the following information is required:

-New sequences included in MarFERReT must fulfill four requirements: 1) the organism is a marine eukaryote, and preferably a protist, 2) the sequences have been quality-controlled and assembled as transcripts derived from transcriptomes and SATs, or as gene models derived from genomes and SAGs, 3) all sequences are publicly available on a stable repository with an accessible URL, and 4) the organisms should have an associated [NCBI taxID](https://www.ncbi.nlm.nih.gov/taxonomy) at the most-specific taxonomic rank possible.

-Users will be able to submit requests for future inclusion through this github repository.

-When submitting an organism request for future MarFERReT versions, please include the following:
 1. Full scientific name of the organism (with strain name if possible)
-1. An NCBI taxID of the the organism (as specific as possible, e.g. strain-level)
+1. An [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) taxID of the organism (as specific as possible, e.g. strain-level)
 1. A URL to the location of the assembled source data, with additional instructions if necessary
 1. Brief justification for why this organism should be included, e.g. "New SAGs from a clade of marine haptophytes".
+1. A citation or publication for the data, if available.

+New entries will be processed through the workflow described for candidate entries and validated by hierarchical clustering of annotated protein content (see [MarFERReT candidate entry validation](https://github.com/armbrustlab/marferret/blob/main/docs/entry_validation.md) notes).
+Future versions of MarFERReT will be documented in a changelog in the repository (link), describing any additions or modifications to the library composition.
+The changelog will detail updates to the MarFERReT code and MarFERReT files hosted on Zenodo, including revisions to the scripts, metadata files, functional annotation protocols, protein sequence library, binary DIAMOND database, and Core Transcribed Gene inventories.

 ## Credits